HITECHCRIME/HC_SG51_Colorized_World/README.md

 (we're) seperate flames
 different context (?)
 that's where hate comes in
-no simple minds who knows (when) what next day'll bring ya (reverb) ------- ?
+no simple minds who knows it
+(when) what next day'll bring ya (reverb) ------- ?

+(steady ground)
 no hidden layers
 just the grief
-truly only steady ground
+truly only thing
 is my own cause
 own charge own retreat